lucas-naman/flask-scraping/README.md

 # REST API With Flask & Google Firebase & Google App Engine

-> API to scrap a web site
+> API to scrap and store images from Wikipedia

 ## Quick Start Using Venv